A dual carriageway is a divided highway.

 If there is a turn-off coming up, first there will be a sign with 3 slashes, then a sign with 2 slashes, and then the 1-slash sign tells you that you are to the turn-off.

 The verge of the road is the shoulder.
-This sign is for a round-about (traffic circle).
-Trading estates are shopping centers.

 The following is the symbol for the national speed limit.
 The national speed limit is 70 for divided highways (dual carriageways) and 60 for two lane roads (if marked by the national speed limit sign).